dmsRosa6/dns-server/README.md

 - **DNSSEC Support:**
   The absence of DNSSEC means the server is vulnerable to DNS poisoning attacks, where a malicious server could return falsified records for a domain.

-- **Recursive Resolution:**
-  The server is still missing a recursive resolver component, which would enable it to fully resolve queries by contacting other DNS servers as needed.

 ---